 Product Performance Monitoring

 As with any business, some products are destined to perform poorly when compared to others.
-But, what if we could rapidly test new product information, implement SEO optimised data, or easily localise the information to different channels and languages.
+But, what if we could rapidly test new product information, implement SEO-optimised data, or easily localise the information to different channels and languages?
 See where we are going with this?

 Having your data in one place which can be easily filtered and edited for any channel makes these processes easier and more efficient.
 If a product is performing poorly, it is simple to find that product and update the information within a PIM system, which then reflects the changes across all channels.

 Many product information tasks can be automated, removing the need for someone to manually carry them out and eliminating the potential for human errors.
 For example, datasheets are a nightmare to constantly update, edit, distribute and keep track of.
-Automating processes like this saves countless hours and resources that can be put into better use, like enriching the product information.
+Automating processes like this saves countless hours and resources that can be put to better use, like enriching product information.

 Finally (and most importantly), Implement a PIM System!

-A PIM system is software designed to store all of a company’s products and the bits of data associated with them, then distribute that information anywhere that it is needed.
+A PIM system is software designed to store all of a company’s products and the bits of data associated with them, and then distribute that information anywhere that it is needed.
 This means all of your data is consolidated in one location which eases the issues caused by storing data in multiple locations and systems.
 All of the above 'best practices' are served by OneTimePIM.